RobGrimes8/heor-data-visualisation/README.md

 -   If hours worked are 0, productivity score = 0.
 -   Real data for production would include data for every day e.g. weekends.

+## Assumptions

+Some basic testing has been added to cover:

+-   The ability to visit each page.
+-   The `calculateProductivityScore` function with a range of values.
+-   The show/hide functionality of the date selection input modal.

 ## Difficulties

 -   Bar charts on mobile phone particularly tricky with ChartJS.
 Due to this, I: